 The most opulent part of the palace is undoubtedly the Harem.
 It is a labyrinth world of lavishly decorated marble hallways, arched doorways and more than 300 rooms.
 Only a part of it is open to the public, but that visible part is enough to convey the exquisite beauty of this pleasure den of the sultans.

-Most of the surfaces are decorated with stunning Kütahya and İznik tiles that are arranged in such bold combinations of colours and patterns that the impact they create is quite stunning.
+Most of the interior surfaces in the Harem are decorated with stunning Kütahya and İznik tiles that are arranged in such bold combinations of colours and patterns that the impact they create is quite stunning.
 It must have taken a truly refined taste to put them together and to create such a harmonious overall appearance.

 The rooms are furnished, somewhat sparsely, with richly upholstered ottoman sofas and traditional ottoman fireplaces.